yous.dev

 On paper: a computer engineer with a master's in Intelligent Systems — both finished with the University of Salamanca's extraordinary prize — now a PhD candidate in AI at the same university, with 3+ years of research and engineering behind it.
 My master's thesis, TransformerGuard, built a proactive, self-hosted cybersecurity assistant on open-source LLM agents; it's published, and the fine-tuned model and dataset are open.

 But this site isn't the day job.
 A lot of what I do at the lab stays confidential until it becomes a public paper, so what lands here is deliberately the other side: the things I build in my own time, the ideas I can't stop poking at, a bit of philosophy, the tools and talks, and field notes written as I go.
-I don't think an idea is finished until it's running — that's the throughline, and the line on the front page: ideas made real, with the judgment the machines still need.

 The longer version is scattered on purpose: the systems and talks are in work, the thinking in the blog, the domains I move between in capabilities, and the ways to reach me in contact.